HowTo: Node Red - Create a user interface with dashboard nodes

 UI control node

-With the UI control node you can control the appearance and behavior of the dashboard view.
-This can be used, for example, to change the tab displayed and to “fold in and out” groups.
+You can use the UI control node to control the appearance and behavior of the dashboard view.
+For example, you can use it to change the tab displayed and "expand and collapse" groups.
 You can also use this node to react to whether a user has opened or closed the dashboard.

 For this node, only the name can be configured in the settings window.
 All adjustable parameters or available information are also summarized in the information bar on the side.